JonoMacC/umami/README.md

 ## Deploying on Netlify

 Ensure that you have set up your API key as an environment variable for your site on Netlify.
 Revert any changes made for local development.
 The configuration file netlify.toml will handle proxy redirects for the Yelp API.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-To learn about the Yelp API, check out the [Yelp API documentation](https://www.yelp.com/developers/documentation/v3).